Update to Residential Visitation Guidelines Released by DDD

-On June 18th, the Division of Developmental Disabilities (DDD) released guidance for residential providers that allow them to plan outdoor visits for their residents with family and friends.
-This guidance is effective on Sunday, June 21st and is subject to certain requirements.
+On July 23, the Division of Developmental Disabilities (DDD) released updated guidance for residential providers that now permit indoor visitation for their residents with family and friends.
+This revised guidance is effective on Sunday, July 26 and is subject to certain requirements.

-These outdoor visits are referred to as “Social Distancing Visits” and must adhere to DDD’s existing residential screening policy.
+Any indoor or outdoor visits must adhere to DDD’s existing residential screening policy.
 Additional requirements of these visits include the following:

 - Participants should remain 6 feet from each other during the visit